onlyquads/transcripter/readme.md

 even if a subtitle already exists.
 If unchecked and a subtitle exists, it will go to translate mode only (faster).

+>**Notes**:
->**Note**: Settings are store in `/user/USERNAME/.transcripter_prefs` You can tweak the settings and click on 'save as default' to keep thos settings for the next session.
+>- Settings are stored in `/user/USERNAME/.transcripter_prefs`
+You can tweak the settings and click on **save as default** to keep those settings for the next session or click on **reset all** to reset them default button.
+>- Most of the needed package will be installed into `/user/USERNAME/documents/transcripter_venv`
+>- Whisper models will be downloaded on request into `/user/USERNAME/.cache`
+>- ArgosTranslate models will be downloaded on request into `/user/USERNAME/.local`

 ### Todo:
 - Improve the progress bar feedback